lassejlv/Actionfile/README.md

-# Actionfile.toml
+# Actionfile

-Makefile/Taskfile alternative without the hassle.
-It aims to be very easy to use.
+Makefile alternative without the hassle.
+It aims to be very easy and fun to use.

+If you don't know what Makefile is, it's a tool that allows you to define a set of tasks that you can run from the command line.

 ### Install